nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding an applicant
 1. Adding an applicant to TrackAScholar while all applicants are displayed in GUI.
-   1. Prerequisites: List all applicants using the `list` command.
-Multiple applicants in the list.
+   1. Prerequisites: Multiple applicants in the list.
 The list contains an applicant named `Alex Yeoh` but does not contain an applicant named `Benjamin Low`.

    1. Test case: